Gilles Grapinet

-He is the CEO of Worldline, the European leader in the payments and transactional services industry, listed in the CAC 40.
+He was the CEO of Worldline, once a European leader in the payments and transactional services industry, that, in 2025, is struggling to remain relevant, after laying out 8% of the total workforce, a program called Power24.
+Nonetheless, that programs did not address fundamental organizational issues, the company is still crippled by processes, time consuming but inefficient.
+It is still listed in the CAC 40.

 Education

 Having studied at the Prytanee National Militaire de La Flèche (Sarthe), he obtained a Master's Degree in public law from the University of Aix-Marseille before joining the École nationale d'administration (ENA) in 1990.